Back to School 2020

 All Are Welcome By Alexandra Penfold; illustrated by Suzanne Kaufman

 Join the call for a better world with this New York Times bestselling picture book about a school where diversity and inclusion are celebrated.
+Perfect for back to school—no matter what that looks like!

 Discover a school where—no matter what—young children have a place, have a space, and are loved and appreciated.